 It also revealed that men most fear having their card rejected whilst out on a date, while females felt that the supermarket checkout would leave them the most red-faced.

 A quarter of men admitted that they would be embarrassed if their date had to foot the bill, whereas women were more concerned with their professional image with 35% admitting that a client or colleague paying would create the most blushes.
-A fifth of women also admitted that they would hate a random stranger to offer them money in the event of a financial meltdown.
+A fifth of women also admitted that they would hate a random stranger offering them money in the event of a financial meltdown.

 Other results highlighted in the survey include:

 - A quarter of pensioners are most embarrassed by strangers paying for them, whereas 25-34 year olds said parents (22%).

 - 25-34 year olds are also the worst at knowing their finances with almost HALF having their card declined.

 - 1 in 4 people don’t sign the back of their cards leaving them open to fraud